Nick Cushing: New York City FC

 On 9 January 2020, it was announced that Cushing would move to become assistant coach to Ronny Deila at MLS side New York City FC, with his last match in charge of Manchester City Women being against Arsenal on 2 February 2020.
 On 13 June 2022, Cushing became interim head coach for the club after head coach Ronny Deila departed for Belgian club Standard Liège.
 On 10 November 2022, Cushing was promoted to head coach ahead of the 2023 season.
 On 26 November 2024, Cushing was sacked after two seasons as the permanent manager of New York City.

 Return to Manchester City

 Following the sacking of Gareth Taylor on 10 March 2025, Cushing returned to Manchester City Women as interim head coach until the end of the 2024–25 season.

 Denver Summit FC

 On 6 August 2025, Cushing was appointed first-ever head coach for National Women's Soccer League club Denver Summit.
-The club is set to begin league play in 2026.
+The club began league play in 2026.